great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

     2. yellow_tripdata_sample_2019-02.csv
 : 1
 ```
-The Profiler will require a batch of data to analyze.
+The Profiler will require a <TechnicalTag relative="../../" tag="batch" text="Batch" /> to analyze.
 This prompt is asking us which data to use for that.
 As you can see, the prompt it is giving corresponds to the .CSV files in our `data` folder.
-These are the very same ones we configured our Datasource to connect to back in Step 2: Connect to Data.
+These are the very same ones we configured our <TechnicalTag relative="../../" tag="datasource" text="Datasource" /> to connect to back in Step 2: Connect to Data.

 We're going to choose the first file.
 If you're wondering why, here's an explanation: Recall that our data directory contains two CSV files: `yellow_tripdata_sample_2019-01` and `yellow_tripdata_sample_2019-02`.